jeongyu6/Resume/README.md

-# Resume
+Latex Resume Template

-This is my resume inspired by Jake Gutierrez template
+The resume I made was inspired and edited from Jake's overleaf template.

+Acknowledgements
+Author: Jake Gutierrez(Overleaf) : https://www.overleaf.com/latex/templates/jakes-resume/syzfjbzwjncs

+How to Use: